set-soft/sd_webui_rx5500/README.md

   work for embedded systems.
 I agree that some layer of C++ is desirable, but the core functionality should be plain C, with an optional C++ abstraction layer.
-People usually think C++ is close to C, but in practice it isn't, when you start using the STL things start to drift away from C. The code generated code is repeated again and again and you can get huge binaries.
+People usually think C++ is close to C, but in practice it isn't, when you start using the STL things start to drift away from C. The code generated is repeated again and again and you can get huge binaries.

 If you are just using ROCm for Stable Diffusion installing the whole thing is an overkill.
 For this reason this docker image isn't based on the ROCm images.
 Just to put you in perspective:
 ROCm images with PyTorch are in the range of 10 GB compressed, around 30 GB uncompressed.
-This image is under 3 GB, 10 GB uncompressed, and includes the final application.
+This image is around 2 GB, 10 GB uncompressed, and includes the final application.

 You don't need to install ROCm in your host, unless you use ROCm for other tasks.
 Also note that installing ROCm in your host won't help to the docker images, they'll have another copy, or even more